sigruptor/arjhanwar.github.io/interviews/system_design/tradeoffs.md

 - Row based storage, requires all the attributes for all the rows.
 - Consistency between diff models over availability
 - Complex machinary to compute these queries.
+**Pros**
+1. **Strong Consistency:** Ensures ACID properties (atomicity, consistency, isolation, durability).
+All data changes are consistent and easily queried.
+2. **Data Integrity:** Enforced relationships and constraints (e.g., foreign keys) maintain data integrity.
+3. **SQL Queries:** Complex queries, joins, and aggregations are well-supported, which is useful for generating reports or analytics (e.g., querying user messages across channels).
+4. **Mature Ecosystem:** Well-established tools for backup, replication, and monitoring.

+**Cons:**
+1. **Scalability Issues:** Relational databases struggle with horizontal scaling, especially with large-scale applications.
+Vertical scaling (increasing server resources) can only go so far.
+2. **Write Performance Bottlenecks:** As user and message data grows, write-heavy operations (like inserting messages) can slow down, especially if there's heavy traffic (e.g., a message per second).
+3. **Complexity with Large Data Volumes:** Storing and querying massive amounts of data, such as chat histories, can result in performance degradation due to the complexity of SQL joins or long-running queries.
-Acheiving scalability and elasticity has been a huge challenge for Relational databases.
+4. Acheiving scalability and elasticity has been a huge challenge for Relational databases.
 Vertical scaling is possible, but its hard to scale them horizontally.
 * Relational databases are designed to run on a single server in order to maintain the integrity of the table mappings and avoid the problems of distributed computing.
 With this design, if a system needs to scale, customers must buy bigger, more complex, and more expensive proprietary hardware with more processing power, memory, and storage.
 * Today some techniquess have evolved which help scale RDBMS, using **Leader** and **follower** approach, where followers are additional servers that can handle parallel processing and replicated data.
-* Data can be shareded, in-memory processing, better use of replicas
+* Data can be sharded, in-memory processing, better use of replicas
 * But ultimately there seems a single point of failure
 * Also replication technologies chooses consistency over availability
 * Although many advances have been made in the recent years, it is still not easy to scale-out databases or use smart partitioning schemes for load balancing.
 * The enhancements to relational databases also come with other big trade-offs as well.
 For example, when data is distributed across a relational database it is typically based on pre-defined queries in order to maintain performance.
 In other words, flexibility is sacrificed for performance.
 * Additionally, relational databases are not designed to scale back down—they are highly **inelastic**.
 Once data has been distributed and additional space allocated, it is almost impossible to “undistribute” that data.

+**Use Case Fit:**
+- Ideal if you need strict consistency and complex queries across relational entities (e.g., joining user data with messages).
+- Suitable for relatively lower traffic or small-to-medium scale applications, or where data integrity is a high priority.

 ### Non RDBMS - Key Value or No-SQL Style
 Data model is key-value based. e.g. Id -> to a an object or an employee mapping.